SeagullOddy/staruml-custom/README_EN.md

 Make [**StarUML**](https://staruml.io/) more in line with "our" usage habits (\*/ω＼\*) ~

-It contains two versions: Chinese and English.
+Some versions provide support in both Chinese and English.
+For more information, please see [releases](https://github.com/SeagullOddy/staruml-custom/releases).

 ## First Use